M.E.E. Program Information

 ELEC 698 Seminar

 The ELEC 698 Seminar Course is intended to foster development of breadth among all graduates at all phases of study in ECE.
 The requirement is registered attendance at 3 ECE sponsored or co-sponsored seminars per semester.
 All M.E.E. students are required to take and earn an “S” (Satisfactory) in ELEC 698 as a part of his/her degree requirements for each semester in residence.
-Details of seminars are emailed to all department personnel on a regular-basis and are posted on the ECE website at ece.rice.edu.
-Some seminars hosted by the Engineering Professional Master’s Program (EPMP) can count for 2 of the 3 requirements.
+Details of seminars are emailed on a regular-basis and are posted on the ECE website.
+Some seminars hosted by the Engineering Professional Master’s Program (EPMP) can count for 2 of the 3 seminars.
 Please check with the M.E.E.
-Administrator for a list of approved courses.
+Administrator for a list of approved seminars.
 Departmental attendance sheets will be provided at all seminars for the first 10 minutes.
 It is your responsibility to sign-in at the beginning of the seminar.
 If for some reason there is no sign-in sheet available, students will be responsible for emailing the M.E.E.
 Administrator within 24 hours of attendance in order to receive credit.

-Each incoming M.E.E. student is assigned an academic advisor, usually a member of the Professional Master’s Committee, to help with course selection and other initial academic concerns.
+Each incoming M.E.E. student selects an academic advisor, usually a member of the Professional Master’s Committee, to help with course selection and other initial academic concerns.
 Final course selection does not need to be completed until after the start of classes, but must be completed before the Add deadline.

 Rice recognizes interests may change after a student enters a graduate program.
 If a student feels his/her interests and talents could be better served in a different department, a change can be accommodated.
-In order to transfer from the M.E.E. program to another program at Rice University, the following conditions must first be met:
+In order to transfer from the M.E.E. program to another program at Rice University, you must meet with the M.E.E. administrator for procedures.

 ECE Areas of Study

-The ECE Department has four interdisciplinary areas of study that the M.E.E. student can choose from:
+The ECE Department has five interdisciplinary areas of study that the M.E.E. student can choose from:

 The Computer Engineering group at Rice University has a long track record of innovative research in physical modeling and characterization, VLSI signal processing, computer architecture, computer-aided design, and storage and network systems.
 Spanning the spectrum of computing from low-power personal devices to large-scale parallel information systems, networked computing solves a myriad of technology challenges.
 Future computing technologies, including the on-chip integration of systems and networks, will move us beyond current methods in silicon.